artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``appraisal``

-**DACS Rule** Where the destruction or retention of archival materials has a bearing on the interpretation and use of the unit being described, provide information about the materials destroyed or retained and provide the reason(s) for the appraisal decision(s), where known.
+**DACS Rule**: Where the destruction or retention of archival materials has a bearing on the interpretation and use of the unit being described, provide information about the materials destroyed or retained and provide the reason(s) for the appraisal decision(s), where known.
 (DACS 5.3.4)

 **EAD**